Tesla unveils electric big-rig truck in midst of Model 3 factory 'hell'

 Charging and maintaining electric trucks that crisscross the country could be expensive and complex.

-Tesla said the truck can charge 30 minutes and then travel 400 miles.
+A Tesla truck with a range of 300 to 450 miles would be able to address less than half of the total semi-truck market, estimated Bernstein analyst Toni Sacconaghi in a note on Monday.

+"It is somewhat unclear why the company needs another major initiative ... on its already full plate," wrote Sacconaghi.

-Shares of Tesla have risen 46 percent this year to make the company the No. 2 U.S. automaker by market value.
+Shares of Tesla, which have risen 46 percent this year to make the company the No. 2 U.S. automaker by market value, rose less than half a percent ahead of the announcement to $312.50.

 (Reporting by Alexandria Sage; Editing by Peter Henderson and Lisa Shumaker)